Lessons from the audits of CPD records

 Our approach to supervision contains a Supervision Framework for CPD activity, which sets out how the CLSB supervises compliance with the CPD Rules, describes the audit criteria and process and provides the checklist against which Full CPD Records are audited.

-This page highlights some issues arising from the random audit of 2021 and 2022 CPD records to help all Costs Lawyers learn from our findings and get the most from their annual CPD activities.
+This page highlights some issues arising from the random audit of CPD records since the introduction of the current CPD Rules in 2021.
+It is designed to help all Costs Lawyers learn from our findings and get the most from their annual CPD activities.
 The quotations below are from the written CPD records of Costs Lawyers audited.

 Lessons for Costs Lawyers